Admissions Requirements Checklist

 English Proficiency Test: (if English is not your first language)Taken no later than December.

 Request testing services or guidance department to submit directly to Middlebury College.

 Please do not send copies of awards or certificates earned during your high school years.

 Please note: We cannot guarantee that any additional materials submitted beyond what is required will be reviewed by our admissions readers.

 Make sure to verify the application deadlines.
 For reasons of equity and fairness toward all applicants, please know that our application deadlines are firm.

-Supplementary arts materials must be submitted by the above deadlines (November 1 for ED 1, January 1 for ED II and Regular Decision) and must be submitted online through the Middlebury College website.
-Supplementary material that is sent via mail will not be reviewed; and listing a url on the Common Application will not result in the arts supplement being reviewed.
+Supplementary arts materials must be submitted by the above deadlines (November 1 for ED 1, January 1 for ED II and Regular Decision) and must be submitted online using the SlideRoom website, accessible via a link on the Common App.
+Supplementary material that is sent via mail will not be reviewed.
+Click here for more information about Arts Supplements.